BBC Cymru Wales New Broadcasting House

 The £120 million building replaced the BBC Cymru Wales Broadcasting House in Llandaff, when 1,000 production and support staff began moving into the new facility in October 2019.
 The building is officially located at 3 Central Square, but has also been referred to as BBC New Broadcasting House.

 Operation

 The building's first live transmission was made on 14 July 2020 by continuity announcer Tim Cooper on BBC Two Wales.
-Continuity announcer Leanne Thomas introduced the Six O'clock news on BBC One Wales for the first time on 15 July.
+Continuity announcer-director Leanne Thomas introduced the Six O'Clock News on BBC One Wales for the first time on 15 July.

 This was followed by the first radio broadcasts - by BBC Radio Cymru 2 host Daniel Glyn on 25 July and BBC Radio Wales host Owen Money on 31 July.